 Personal responsibility means taking responsibility for one’s own work, working productively, and understanding how work is measured.

-Openness means that information moves freely, employee differences are utilised, and we learn from experts.
+Openness means that information flows freely, employee differences are utilised, and that we learn from experts.

 Fairness means the right to receive feedback on your work and the potential for self-development.

 Equality at work means an unbiased approach and offers opportunities for success, so that everyone can succeed in their job.

 The realisation of the principles is tracked in the personnel co-operation group comprising representatives of all the various professional groups at Valio, and in shop stewards’ meetings.

 The Valio Executive Program strengthens Valio leadership by developing business and interaction skills.